Edd4132/Edd4132/README.md

 - 👀 I’m interested in Test Automation
 - 🌱 I’m currently learning to create a Testing Framework with API and web automation testing
 - 💞️ I’m looking to collaborate on the above
-- 📫 you can reach me via joseph.revealtest@gmail.com
+- 📫 You can reach me via joseph.revealtest@gmail.com
 - 😄 Pronouns: ...
 - ⚡ Fun fact: you can find me defending Messi everywhere.